flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 - Accepts GET requests to /habitats/:habitatId
 - accepts a habitat id and returns corresponding HabitatModel
-   - will throw HabitatNotFoundException if the given habitatId is not found
+   - If the habitat is not found, will throw a HabitatNotFoundException

 ### 6.6.
 AddAnimalToHabitat Endpoint

 - Accepts PUT requests to /habitats/:habitatId/animals
 - Accepts a habitatId and an animal to be added.
    - If the habitat is not found, will throw a HabitatNotFoundException
+   - If the animal to be added is already present within the habitat, will throw a DuplicateAnimalException
+  - For security concerns, we will validate the provided animal name does not contain any invalid characters: " ' \
+    - If the animal name contains any of the invalid characters, will throw an InvalidCharacterException.

 ### 6.7.
 RemoveAnimalFromHabitat Endpoint